ssahgalnagarro/nedbank-copilot-training/README.md

 ###  Step 4: Find out how to run the app

-Open GitHub Copilot chat by clicking on the chat icon on the left side bar and use the input section to ask the following:
+Open GitHub Copilot chat by clicking on the chat icon on the left side bar and ask the question how to run this application.